Lake Oahe Walleye

 Regulations for Lake Oahe Walleye

 Walleye abundance in Lake Oahe is usually greater upstream due to higher natural production of young walleye in the upper section of the reservoir.
-Unlike previous years walleye abundance was high throughout Lake Oahe in 2012.
-If trends remain similar to previous years, then walleye fishing should be good in all regions of Lake Oahe in 2013.
+Unlike previous years walleye abundance was highest in the middle zone of Lake Oahe in 2013.
+If trends remain similar to previous years, then walleye fishing should be still be good in all regions of Lake Oahe in 2014.

 Historically, the average size of walleye decrease as you move upstream.
-Due to natural production during recent years, fish less than 15 inches will be common throughout Lake Oahe in 2013.
-Lake-wide, approximately 75 percent of the current walleye population was produced in 2009 and growth has slowed due to so many fish of the same size in the system.
+Due to high natural production during recent years, fish around 15 inches will be common throughout Lake Oahe in 2014.
+Lake-wide, approximately 70 percent of the current walleye population was produced in 2009 and growth has slowed due high numbers of this size of fish in the system.
+Fish that were produced in 2009 should be nearing or exceeding the 15 inch size during the spring and summer of 2014.
 Walleye 20 inches or larger make up a greater portion of the population in the lower reach of the lake, but large fish can be found throughout the lake.

-The average size of walleye caught and kept by anglers was lower in 2012 at 15-3/4 inches.
+The average size of walleye caught and kept by anglers was lower in 2013 at 14.7 inches.
 The average was 17 inches the past several years.
-This decrease in average size of walleye was due to a high abundance of small walleye in the lake.

 Walleye fishing usually peaks at different times for each region of Lake Oahe.
 Fishing in the upper region of Lake Oahe usually peaks from late May through June.
 The middle and lower regions of Lake Oahe peak during June and July.
 During peak fishing times, walleye catches by anglers can be higher in the upper and middle regions of Lake Oahe compared to the lower region.
-The number of walleye caught per hour by anglers was high in 2012 due to the abundance of small fish in the population and low availability of food.
-In 2013, walleye fishing should continue to be good due to high numbers of walleye in the population and low availability of food.
+However, catch rates were similar lake-wide in 2013.
+The number of walleye caught per hour by anglers was high in 2013 due to the abundance of small fish in the population and low availability of food.
+In 2013, we recorded the sixth highest warm-water prey fish abundance in Lake Oahe.
+In 2014, walleye fishing should continue to be good due to high numbers of walleye in the population.
+However, with the high availability of food, catch rates in 2014 may be lower than those observed in 2013.

 Walleye Fishing Techniques